Energy Meters Guide

 How to read different types of energy meters

 Submitting your energy reading three working days before your energy bill comes out is a good way to ensure that you are correctly billed for your energy usage.
-Otherwise, your energy supplier will estimate your usage and either charge you too much or too little; should the latter happen then it is likely that your supplier will charge you for the shortfall at a later date.
+Otherwise, your supplier will estimate your usage and either charge you too much or too little; should the latter happen then it is likely that your supplier will charge you for the shortfall at a later date.

 Some old-fashioned meters like dial meters can be tricky to read, and they require being read in a particular way.
 Thankfully, our simplified guide will show you how to read any kind of meter found in your home.